Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 #### Application Discovery Service

-The _Application Discovery Service_ is designed so it can extended to connect with other orchestration engines, such as, Argo.
-It communicates with all configured external orchestration engines, including the MONAI App Server, to discover user deployed applications so the applications can be referenced by the Data Discovery service, Export service, etc..
+The _Application Discovery Service_ has an interface that provides a mechanism to connect with other orchestration engines, such as Argo.
+It communicates with all configured external orchestration engines, including the MONAI App Server, to discover user deployed applications so the applications can be referenced by the Data Discovery service, Export service, etc...

 #### Data Discovery Service